THE 9TH ANNUAL INDIGENOUS VOICES AWARDS is now open!

 Dates

-Applications (English) will be opened on Monday, December 8, 2025 and will close on Friday, February 13, 2026
+Applications (English) are now open and will close on Friday, February 13, 2026

 Shortlisted finalists for the English prizes will be announced in May, and recipients will be announced on June 21, Indigenous Peoples Day.
 All eligible IVAs applicants will be invited to participate in mentorship initiatives designed to cultivate relationships among emerging and established Indigenous writers and provide career and creative support.